 Proteas succumb to Dutch courage as they exit T20 World Cup

-South Africa were effectively eliminated from the T20 World Cup following their 13-run defeat to the Netherlands, who finished their Group 2 campaign with a major upset at the Adelaide Oval on Sunday.
+South Africa were effectively eliminated from the T20 World Cup after their 13-run defeat to the Netherlands, who finished their Group 2 campaign with a major upset at the Adelaide Oval on Sunday.

 Chasing 159 for victory, South Africa's batting let them down as Temba Bavuma's men finished on 145-8.